-Dealing with infertility ‒ failed cycles, pregnancy losses, persistent negative tests, and confusing medications ‒ is not easy, and we know we can’t take your pain away.
+Dealing with infertility ‒ failed cycles, pregnancy losses, persistent negative tests, confusing medications, and treatment cycles ‒ is not easy, and we know we can’t take your pain away.

 But these small tips from our Peanut community can help remind you that you’re not alone, and there are healthy ways to make things ever-so-slightly better, to help you find the right balance between accepting infertility and keeping onto that infertility hope.